Maple Dijon Mustard Dressing

 - Garlic: Minced or very finally diced for the best flavor.

-How to make maple mustard dressing
+How to make maple mustard vinaigrette

 Be sure to scroll down for the full recipe!